 Casa Amatller

-The other popular building on this street – and the only one NOT designed by Gaudí – is Casa Amatller.
+Casa Amatller is the house located right next to Casa Batlló.
+Despite being artsy-looking, it was not designed by Gaudí.
 It was once the home of chocolatier Antoni Amatller, so naturally, the main thing to do here is get chocolate.
-Faborit, the cafe on the first floor, serves coffee, tea, salads, and smoothies…but the main thing to try is their mancerina de chocolate, which is bread served with hot melted chocolate.
-Yes, you read that correctly.
-It is EVERYTHING.
+Faborit, the cafe on the first floor, serves coffee, tea, salads, and smoothies…but the main thing to try is their mancerina de chocolate, aka bread served with hot melted chocolate.
+If you’d like to tour this house, click here to book the Casa Amatller guided visit (with chocolate gift).

-La Sagrada Familia
+4. Visit La Sagrada Familia

 - Fun Fact: When La Sagrada Familia is finished, it will be the tallest church in the world!